l7mp/stunner/README.md

 check your installation.
 The `turncat` client will open a UDP tunnel through STUNner into your Kubernetes cluster.
 This tunnel can be used to access any UDP service running inside the cluster.
-Note that your WebRTC clients will not need `turncat` to reach the cluster, since all WebRTC clients, including all major browsers, come with an adequate STUN/TURN client; `turncat` here is merely just used to simulate what a WebRTC client would do when trying to reach STUNner.
+Note that your WebRTC clients will not need `turncat` to reach the cluster, since all WebRTC clients, including all major browsers, come with an STUN/TURN client preinstalled; `turncat` here is merely just used to simulate what a WebRTC client would do when trying to reach STUNner.
 For more info, see the `turncat` [documentation](utils/turncat).

+We test the STUNner installation by deploying a UDP echo server into the cluster and exposing it for external access via STUNner.

-First, fire up a UDP service inside the cluster.
-We create a `udp-echo` deployment, currently containing only a single pod, expose this pod over the UDP port 9001 as a cluster-internal service with the same name, and use everyone's favorite network debugging tool, [`socat(1)`](https://linux.die.net/man/1/socat), to run a simple UDP echo server on the pod.
+First, we create a `Deployment` called `udp-echo`, currently containing only a single pod, make this pod available over the UDP port 9001 as a cluster-internal service with the same name, and use everyone's favorite network debugging tool, [`socat(1)`](https://linux.die.net/man/1/socat), to deploy a simple UDP echo server into the pod.

 ```console
 $ kubectl create deployment udp-echo --image=l7mp/net-debug:0.5.3